MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Use MercadoPago.js library

-**Remember to use our official library to access Mercado Pago API** from your application and collect data securely.
+**Remember to use our official library to access Mercado Libre API** from your application and collect data securely.

 ```html
 <script src="https://sdk.mercadopago.com/js/v2"></script>